gallettilance/gallettilance.github.io/assignments/assignment7.md

    - Explain the new additions to the webpage.
      - Demonstrate your application with different inputs.
-     - Explain how the hypothesis testing works in your simulation.
      - Interpret the p-values obtained.
      - Describe how the confidence intervals are constructed and their significance.
      - Share any interesting patterns or observations from your experiments.